Hearing loss: Management

-Management depends on the specific cause if known as well as the extent, type and configuration of the hearing loss.
+Management depends on the specific cause, if known, as well as the extent, type, and configuration of the hearing loss.
 Sudden hearing loss due to an underlying nerve problem may be treated with corticosteroids.

-Most hearing loss, that resulting from age and noise, is progressive and irreversible, and there are currently no approved or recommended treatments.
+Most hearing loss that results from age and noise is progressive and irreversible, and there are currently no approved or recommended treatments.
 A few specific kinds of hearing loss are amenable to surgical treatment.
 In other cases, treatment is addressed to underlying pathologies, but any hearing loss incurred may be permanent.
-Some management options include hearing aids, cochlear implants, middle ear implants, assistive technology, and closed captioning.
-This choice depends on the level of hearing loss, type of hearing loss, and personal preference.
+Some management options include hearing aids, cochlear implants, middle ear implants, assistive technology, and closed captioning; in movie theaters, a Hearing Impaired (HI) audio track may be available via headphones to better hear dialog.

+This choice depends on the severity and type of hearing loss and personal preference.
 Hearing aid applications are one of the options for hearing loss management.
 For people with bilateral hearing loss, it is not clear if bilateral hearing aids (hearing aids in both ears) are better than a unilateral hearing aid (hearing aid in one ear).

+Idiopathic sudden hearing loss

+For people with idiopathic sudden hearing loss, various treatment approaches have been suggested that are usually based on the suspected cause of the sudden hearing loss.
+Treatment approaches may include corticosteroid medications, rheological drugs, vasodilators, anesthetics, and other medications chosen based on the suspected underlying pathology that caused the sudden hearing loss.
+The evidence supporting most treatment options for idiopathic sudden hearing loss is very weak, and the adverse effects of these different medications are a consideration when deciding on a treatment approach.

 Epidemiology

 Globally, hearing loss affects about 10% of the population to some degree.
-It caused moderate to severe disability in 124.2 million people as of 2004 (107.9 million of whom are in low and middle income countries).
+It caused moderate to severe disability in 124.2 million people as of 2004 (107.9 million of whom are in low and middle-income countries).
 Of these 65 million acquired the condition during childhood.
 At birth ~3 per 1000 in developed countries and more than 6 per 1000 in developing countries have hearing problems.

 Hearing loss increases with age.
-In those between 20 and 35 rates of hearing loss are 3% while in those 44 to 55 it is 11% and in those 65 to 85 it is 43%.
+In those between 20 and 35, the rate of hearing loss is 3% while in those 44 to 55, it is 11% and in those 65 to 85, it is 43%.

-A 2017 report by the World Health Organization estimated the costs of unaddressed hearing loss and the cost-effectiveness of interventions, for the health-care sector, for the education sector and as broad societal costs.
+A 2017 report by the World Health Organization estimated the costs of unaddressed hearing loss and the cost-effectiveness of interventions, for the healthcare sector, the education sector, and as broad societal costs.
 Globally, the annual cost of unaddressed hearing loss was estimated to be in the range of $750–790 billion international dollars.